wireservice/csvkit/docs/tutorial/examining_the_data.rst

 Normalizing data with in2csv
 ============================

 What if we wanted to know exactly where Illinois ranks?
-For that we need to go down the rabbit hole.
 In order to properly sort the data we need to remove those extraneous commas from the numbers. :doc:`/scripts/in2csv` is a utility for converting other data formats into CSV, however, it can also be used to standardize the format of an existing CSV.
 In this case we can use it to eliminate the commas which prevent us from sorting the counts in our table.

 *(Note: In the next few sections we will repeat some commands to show how you can build up a complex operation as a sequence of simple ones.)*::